 Rasika Dugal Found The Uncertainty Of Film Business Very Hard To Deal With, Initially In Her Career

-Actress Rasika Dugal is currently busy promoting her Hotstar Original series 'Out of Love’, where she plays Meera Kapoor.
-The talented actress is finally receiving her due after starring in projects such as 'Mirzapur’ and 'Delhi Crime’.
-Rasika in a recent interview opened up about her initial struggle and anxiety she felt about the uncertainty of the film business.
+Actress Rasika Dugal is currently busy promoting her Hotstar Original series 'Out of Love', where she plays Meera Kapoor.
+The talented actress is finally receiving her due after starring in projects such as 'Mirzapur' and 'Delhi Crime'.
+Rasika, in a recent interview, opened up about her initial struggle and the anxiety she felt about the uncertainty of the film business.

 She said, “Since I have been here for a decade I have now got used to the things which I did not like earlier.
 For instance, I found the uncertainty of the business very hard to deal with in the initial days of my career.
 You think you are shooting tomorrow then you plan accordingly… and then suddenly makers call you and say that we have changed your schedule or you are no more a part of it.”